danmarshall/indefinitely-typed/README.md

 For TypeScript declarations that are still ...hatching.

+## What this does

+Copies your folders into the dependee's `node_modules/@types/` folder.
+Because that's where the TypeScript compiler might look for it - see [TypeScript Module Resolution](https://www.typescriptlang.org/docs/handbook/module-resolution.html).

+## Why you may need it

 [DefinitelyTyped](http://definitelytyped.org/) is the repository for __high quality__ TypeScript type definitions.
-Use this tool if your definitions are not yet up to that quality bar, but you still need to use them in a project.
+Use this tool if:
+* your definitions are "pre-release" or a lower quality standard, but you still need to use them in a project.
+* you need to maintain versioning not possible with the [@types publisher](https://github.com/Microsoft/types-publisher).
+* you need to publish on demand, and not wait for the [@types publisher](https://github.com/Microsoft/types-publisher).

 ## Usage